opnfv/functest/docs/testing/user/configguide/configguide.rst

   #.
 Initial installation of docker engine First, try following the
      official Docker documentation for Proxy settings.
 Some issues were experienced on CentOS 7 based Jumphost.
-Some tips are documented in section: `Docker Installation on CentOS behind http proxy`_ below.
+Some tips are documented in section: :ref:`Docker Installation on CentOS behind http proxy` below.

 If that is the case, make sure the resolv.conf and the needed